MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/microsoft-store-services-sdk.md

 |  [Launch Feedback Hub from your UWP app](launch-feedback-hub-from-your-app.md)    |  Use the [StoreServicesFeedbackLauncher](https://msdn.microsoft.com/library/windows/apps/microsoft.services.store.engagement.storeservicesfeedbacklauncher.aspx) class in your UWP app to direct your Windows 10 customers to Feedback Hub, where they can submit problems, suggestions, and upvotes.
 Then, manage this feedback in the [Feedback report](../publish/feedback-report.md) in the Dev Center dashboard. |
 |  [Configure your UWP app to receive Dev Center push notifications](configure-your-app-to-receive-dev-center-notifications.md)    |  Use the [StoreServicesEngagementManager](https://msdn.microsoft.com/library/windows/apps/microsoft.services.store.engagement.storeservicesengagementmanager.aspx) class in your UWP app to register your app to receive targeted push notifications that you send to your customers using the Windows Dev Center dashboard.  |
 |   [Log custom events in your UWP app for the Usage report in Dev Center](log-custom-events-for-dev-center.md)   |  Use the [StoreServicesCustomEventLogger](https://msdn.microsoft.com/library/windows/apps/microsoft.services.store.engagement.storeservicescustomeventlogger.log.aspx) class in your UWP app to log custom events that are associated with your app in Dev Center.
 Then, review the total occurrences for your custom events in the **Custom events** section of the [Usage report](https://msdn.microsoft.com/windows/uwp/publish/usage-report) in the Dev Center dashboard.  |

+> [!NOTE]
+> To display ads in your app, use the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) instead of the Microsoft Store Services SDK.
+For more information, see [Display ads in your app](display-ads-in-your-app.md).

 <span id="prerequisites" />
 ## Prerequisites